ballerfuturistic/sfmnauts/general/colored-specular.md

 ## MODEL:

-1. Import the model into 3dsmax
+1. Import the model into 3DS Max or Blender.

 2. Dupicate the model, the original should have the **diffuse** applied while the dupe has the **specular** applied.